Buena Vista University

-Buena Vista University is a private university in Storm Lake, Iowa.
+Buena Vista University is a private university in Storm Lake, Iowa, United States.
 Founded in 1891 as Buena Vista College, it is affiliated with the Presbyterian Church.
 The university's 60 acre campus is situated on the shores of Storm Lake, a 3200 acre natural lake.

+Buena Vista University offers 42 undergraduate majors at its Storm Lake campus.
+Seventeen additional locations throughout Iowa and online serve working adult and graduate students.

+History

 At its inception, the college was housed in the Storm Lake Opera House, where it remained for only a year.
 Old Main, the college's first building, opened in 1892, and was occupied by faculty and students until it burned down in 1956.
 Major construction projects in the 1950s and 1960s extended the college, which soon included three dormitories, a library, and a number of classroom buildings.

-The main campus of Buena Vista University offers a four-year residential collegiate experience and offers classes in 42 majors.
-Seventeen additional locations throughout Iowa and online serve working adult and graduate students as part of the Graduate & Professional Studies program.

 Academics

-Schools

 The various major study areas of Buena Vista University are grouped within four schools, each of which is administered by a dean.